ZhiRongDev/HiCPEP/docs/source/code_for_paper.rst

 * The ``run.sh`` is the entry point to carry out all the experiments, please start the code tracing from this script if you're interested in how the entire programs work.
-* The ``notebooks`` directory contains some of the examples we explained in our paper, all the details are written in these notebooks.
+* The ``notebooks`` directory contains some of the examples we explained in our paper, all the details are written in the markdown of these notebooks.
-* The ``experiments`` directory is a Python package used for the experiments.
+* The ``experiments`` directory is a Python package used for the experiments, including the experiment process for rao_2014 and lieberman_2009.
 * The ``reference_gc`` directory contains the chromosome GC content references created by UCSC tools, please read `create_ref_gc.sh <https://github.com/ZhiRongDev/HiCPAP/blob/main/code_for_paper/create_ref_gc.sh>`_ for more information.